ctiborsebak/SportResults/README.md

 - Items are deleted by List's native swipe gesture.
 This might not be communicated clearly to the user, so an explicit delete button would be more user-friendly.

 ## Miscleanious
-For more thought process and inmprovements see `// TODO:` and `// NOTE:` annotations within the project itself.
+For more thought process and improvements see `// TODO:` and `// NOTE:` annotations within the project itself.